YehoanatnEzra/System-Level-Computing-Projects/User-Level Thread Management Library/README.md

 - **int uthread_terminate(int tid)** - Terminates the specified thread.
 If `tid == 0`, the entire process is terminated.

 ## **Test Cases**
 The project includes externally written test cases that validate the correctness of the library.
-These tests:
-- **Demonstrate API usage** in various scenarios.
-- **Verify core functionalities**, including scheduling, blocking, sleeping, and termination.
-- **Are located in the repository** and can be executed as described above.
--
-# **Running the Tests** :
-  By default, test files are commented out in the CMakeLists.txt file.
+By default, these tests are commented out in the CMakeLists.txt file.
 To enable and run specific tests:
   1) Open CMakeLists.txt.
   2) Uncomment the desired test files under the section